Plan Ahead for a More Active Hurricane Season in 2022

 Residents with special needs and their families should sign up for NJ Register Ready, a state initiative that helps to identify people who may need additional assistance.

-Be Prepared: Emergency Supply Kit
+2. Emergency Supply Kit

 Keep enough supplies in your home to survive on your own, or shelter in place, for at least three days.